Physical distancing measures

 Trips outside the home are permissible and encouraged providing they are in line with the latest general public guidance on physical distancing and travelling distances set out in the Strategic Framework.
 Childminders should plan for children to enjoy active energetic play across the day and this may include making use of other areas near to the childminder’s home such as nearby green spaces, taking account of the most up to date physical distancing guidelines.

 For the purposes of guidance on numbers and management of children, each registered childminding setting must be considered separately.
 Childminders should continue to operate their business within the number of registered places as usual with no restriction to the number of families that can attend.
-Should a childminder wish to meet up with another childminder and their children then the social meeting guidance applies, with all households and individuals involved counting towards the current limits set by that guidance.
+Should a childminder wish to meet up with another childminder and their children then the latest guidance for coronavirus in Scotland should be followed, with all households and individuals involved counting towards the current limits set by that guidance.
+However, it is recommended that childminders arrange such meetings outwith their home setting.